mlfoundations/open_clip/README.md

 For more information see Cui et al. (https://arxiv.org/abs/2112.09331) or Pham et al. (https://arxiv.org/abs/2111.10050).

+### Support for remote loading/training

+It is always possible to resume directly from a remote file, e.g., a file in an s3 bucket.
+Just set `--resume s3://<path-to-checkpoint> `.
+This will work with any filesystem supported by `fsspec`.

+It is also possible to train `open_clip` models while continuously backing up to s3.
+This can help to avoid slow local file systems.

+Say that your node has a local ssd `/scratch`, an s3 bucket `s3://<path-to-bucket>`.

+In that case, set `--logs /scratch` and `--remote-sync s3://<path-to-bucket>`.
+Then, a background process will sync `/scratch/<run-name>` to `s3://<path-to-bucket>/<run-name>`.
+After syncing, the background process will sleep for `--remote-sync-frequency` seconds, which defaults to 5 minutes.

+There is also experimental support for syncing to other remote file systems, not just s3.
+To do so, specify `--remote-sync-protocol fsspec`.
+However, this is currently very slow and not recommended.

+Also, to optionally avoid saving too many checkpoints locally when using these features, you can use `--delete-previous-checkpoint` which deletes the previous checkpoint after saving a new one.

+Note: if you are using this feature with `--resume latest`, there are a few warnings.
+First, use with `--save-most-recent` is not supported.
+Second, only `s3` is supported.
+Finally, since the sync happens in the background, it is possible that the most recent checkpoint may not be finished syncing to the remote.

 ## Scaling trends

 The plot below shows how zero-shot performance of CLIP models varies as we scale the number of samples used for training.
 Zero-shot performance increases steadily for both ImageNet and [ImageNetV2](https://arxiv.org/abs/1902.10811), and is far from saturated at ~15M samples.